 The crafting techniques of Nousaku have been unchanged for a century.
 When you are in front of one of their elegant and smooth brass flower vases, it’s hard to think that it was cast in a sand mould.
 This traditional technique has been handed down from generation to generation and full of advantages.
 Once the craft is done, the sand can be used again to make a new mould, and the unused portions of metal can be melted again to use in new crafts.
 There is almost no waste during the process, making the production very sustainable.

 If you plan to visit Toyama prefecture during a trip to Japan, don’t hesitate to visit Nousaku foundry to experience this traditional technique.
-Nousaku offers workshops where you can make your own tin product using the very same techniques used by Nousaku’s craftsmen to produce their craftworks.
+Nousaku offers workshops where you can make your own tin item using the very same techniques used by Nousaku’s craftsmen to produce their craftworks.

 I had a chance to take part in one of these workshops, and it is an amazing memory of my trip to Takaoka that I’m reminded of each time I use my Mt.
 Fuji-shaped cup I proudly made out of tin.
 The process is surprisingly easy.
 First, a model is used to create the mould by pressing sand all around in a wooden box.
 It is actually the most important part of the work, as the mould’s quality will determine the shape of the cup.